San Gregorio Creek: Watershed

 The San Gregorio watershed is located approximately 11 mi south of Half Moon Bay and covers approximately 61 sqmi.
 It is the second largest drainage in coastal San Mateo County, with approximately 45 mi of "blue line" (perennial) streams.
 The mainstem of San Gregorio Creek begins at the confluence of Alpine Creek and La Honda Creek in La Honda, and flows 11.8 mi to its mouth at San Gregorio State Beach in San Gregorio.

 The creek ends in a lagoon primarily in the incised channel upstream from the Highway 1 Bridge.
 The lagoon at its seasonal largest, is about 5 acre and 6 ft deep, and serves as habitat for tidewater goby (Eucyclogobius newberryi)) and rearing steelhead.
 Coho salmon do not rear in the lagoon but outgoing smolts use it to physiologically prepare for migration to saltwater.

-This river floods occasionally on its path down CA Route 84 towards the Pacific Ocean, most famously during the 1997 El Niño.
+This river occasionally experiences flooding on its path which parallels CA Route 84 down towards the Pacific Ocean.
+The most notable floods occurred in January 1982, January 1995, and January 1997.
+The January 1982 flood was particularly severe featuring a record peak stage height of 21.28 feet and a peak flow rate of 7,910 ft3/s on January 4.